census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

     properties = {'custom_dimensions': {'key_1': 'value_1', 'key_2': 'value_2'}}
     logger.warning('action', extra=properties)

 You can pass a callback function to the exporter to process telemetry before it is exported.
+Your callback function can return `False` if you do not want this envelope exported.
 Your callback function must accept an [envelope](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py#L86) data type as its parameter.
 You can see the schema for Azure Monitor data types in the envelopes [here](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py).
 The `AzureLogHandler` handles `ExceptionData` and `MessageData` data types.